ultravideo/uvgRTP/README.md

 ## Papers

-If you use uvgRTP in your research, please cite one of the following papers based on your topic.
-Cite the first one if you are unsure.
+If you use uvgRTP in your research, please cite one of the following papers:

 [Open-Source RTP Library for High-Speed 4K HEVC Video Streaming](https://researchportal.tuni.fi/en/publications/open-source-rtp-library-for-high-speed-4k-hevc-video-streaming)